|

 Bursae in the Hip

 Bursae (plural for bursa) are flat, fluid filled sacs that function as cushions between your bones and the muscles (deep bursae) or bones and tendons (superficial bursae) to reduce friction and allow your soft tissue to slide over bone effortlessly during muscle contraction.
-They are lined with synovial cells that secret fluid that is rich in protein and collagen and act as the lubricant between areas in your body where friction is greatest.

 There are approximately 160 bursae in our bodies, however, not everyone has the same number of bursae.
 Some bursae we are born with and some occur as a result of excess rubbing in a particular area.
 These bursae form initially to protect the area from the friction.
-The major bursae in the body are located adjacent to tendons and muscles near larger joints, such as in the shoulders, elbows, hips, and knees.
-However, not all tendons have bursa and bursae can also form in smaller joints like your toes.

 Tendons and Muscles of the Hip Joint